hassanyakef/eureka/README.md

 ### Development Status

 The basic functionality of the app is complete.
-You can try it out by running it locally.

 ### How to run the it locally?
 - ``` npm install ```